sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/29932/info/getting-in/how-to-get-in.md

 ## Enrollment

 In order to enroll you have to log-in on Infostud and go to "Bachelor and Master Degree Programmes"; then, click on "Year One" (under the section "Tuiton Fees", [image](https://i.imgur.com/zaY3eXy.png)): follow the procedure and, when asked, insert the course code **29932**.
 At the end, click on "Generate Payment Slips": two slips will be generated (one with the first instalment only, the other with all three instalments) and you can choose which one you would like to pay.
-Anyhow, you **must pay with PagoPA one of them before the deadline of enrollment for your selection round.**
+Anyhow, you **must pay with PagoPA one of them before the deadline of enrollment.**